 This is an extremely easy pork roast to make in the slow cooker.
-I looked up many different recipes online for picnic roasts.
-This was the fist time I have ever made one and I was unsure of how to prepare it.
-This is my combination of the recipes that I found with what I had in my pantry.
-It is very tasty and moist and will make fantastic BBQ as leftovers.
+I studied many different recipes for picnic roasts.
+This is a combination of the recipes I found and was influenced by what I had in my pantry.
+It is very tasty and moist and makes fantastic BBQ as leftovers.
 I cannot wait for a BBQ sandwich, and wish I had some coleslaw right now to go with it!

 - 6-8 green onions, chopped